 The marks on your transcript help us assess sustained outcomes over time.
 Every academic journey is unique, and so each of your transcripts look different.
 Some of you earned degrees in courses of study, colleges and universities, and/or countries where the grading was especially rigorous.
 Some of you earned degrees in which you were given no numerical grades, or perhaps no grades at all.
 Some of you considering Tuck might have earned a three-year degree—or even no undergraduate degree at all—while others may have completed post-graduate coursework or advanced degrees.
 Some of you have already studied quantitative topics, while others have little or no prior quantitative coursework.
 No matter your academic history, we welcome your Tuck application.
 We also calibrate and assess your grades within the context of your school’s grading scale and rigor.
 We care that you have challenged yourself and performed well relative to expectations in your academic environment.
 If you have succeeded academically, trust that we will see it.
 And if your academic performance was not strong, either in totality or for a portion of your studies, you can help us understand why by offering a brief explanation in your optional essay.

-My colleagues and I continue to believe in giving you an open, transparent, and applicant-friendly admissions process, and we hope this blog series about demonstrating each of our four criteria—smart, accomplished, aware, and nice—helps you apply with greater confidence and enthusiasm.
-As always, I invite you to come see us on the road, join our online events, schedule your interview in Hanover, and keep up with me and Tuck on social media.
+My colleagues and I continue to believe in giving you an open, transparent, and applicant-friendly admissions process, and we hope this blog series about demonstrating each of our four criteria—smart, accomplished, aware, and encouraging—helps you apply with greater confidence and enthusiasm.
+As always, we invite you to join our online events, and keep up with Tuck on social media.
 To our Round 1 applicants, we’re cheering for you as we approach the October 7 application deadline, and to all, see you back here in October!